luno-os/LunoOS-Main/README.md

 # ToDo-List:
   - Make a (flexible) installer with either bash or python
   - Include the option for a customized kernel during setup
+  - Test the ISO on real physical hardware